Got a shiny .45 ACP pistol and want to feed it the best? We got the deets on the best ammo to make your .45 happy.

 - Shot 10 feet away

-- 4 layers of fabric in front of the ballistics gel to make for a “worst case” scenario of a really bundled up bad guy
+- Four layers of fabric in front of the ballistics gel to make for a “worst case” scenario of a really bundled up bad guy

-- Ideal penetration of 12-18 inches.
+- Ideal penetration of 12 to 18 inches.
 More than 18 inches might go completely through the baddie and hit something you didn’t intend on hitting.
 While having a 12 inch minimum protects against thicker than usual targets and the possibility of hitting something before the torso.

 - More compact gun.
-Most tests are run with a full-sized pistol but Lucky Gunner used a compact Kahr CW45 with a 3.64″ barrel compared with a 5″ barrel of full-sized guns.
+Most tests are run with a full-sized pistol but Lucky Gunner used a compact Kahr CW45 with a 3.64-inch barrel compared with a 5-inch barrel of a full-sized gun.
 The reasoning is that most defensive situations might entail smaller guns and because of the smaller barrels, the velocity drops a little bit from the manufacturer’s data.